New Year's Day (Monday)

 Christmas (Święto Bożego Narodzenia)

 The 12-course, meat-free meal begins with the symbolic breaking and sharing of the host (opłatek), which you may find your self sharing with your office staff just before you break up for Christmas (analogous to the Easter egg, see 'Easter' above).
 Highlight of the wigilia meal is the carp, usually bought live a few days before hand, kept in the bath, then killed, filleted and shallow fried.
-And wash back the carp and herring with vodka – ‘bo ryba lubi pływać’ (because fish likes to swim).
-Boxing Day (26 December) falls on a Tuesday this year and is a public holiday.
+And wash back the carp and herring with vodka – ‘bo ryba lubi pływać’ (because fish likes to swim – although some Poles will say that wigilia should be alcohol-free).
+The First Day of Christmas (25 December) falls on a Tuesday this year and is a public holiday, as is the Second Day of Christmas (Wednesday 26 December).

-31 December (Sunday) – Sylwestra – St. Sylvester's Eve – Polish New Year's
+31 December (Monday) – Sylwestra – St Sylvester's Eve – Polish New Year's

 Not a public holiday.
 Celebrated increasingly in the western style, a post-1989 novelty being large, alcohol-fuelled gatherings in public spaces where champagne is drunk and the next day the TV announces how many tonnes of broken glass has been swept from market squares in Kraków, Poznań, Warsaw, Gdańsk etc. This is Poland's fireworks night, putting Guy Fawkes to shame.
-The first day of 2018 falls on a Monday, so it’s back to work on Tuesday 2nd!
+The first day of 2019 falls on a Tuesday, so it’s back to work on Wednesday 2nd!
+Three Kings 2019 falls on a Sunday, so no extra day off work; the year can begin more smoothly than this one!

 by Michael Dembinski, BPCC